martin-stehlik/lunch-scraper/README.md

 # lunch-scraper
-Small utilitity for scaping lunch menus for current day.
+Small utilitity for scaping lunch menus for the current day.
+Easily extensible (see `restaurants` folder).
-Easily extensible by adding other restaurant scrapers.

 ## HOW TO USE
 - `npm install`